 I hope this gives you some ideas that you can implement with your own family or encourages you to try something new with chores.

-Just remember to be clear about you expect and try to find some ways to make it less tedious.
+Just remember to be clear about what you expect and try to find some ways to make it less tedious.

 You might find these posts helpful: